hmcts/auto-shutdown/README.md

 A github action will run to remove the issue from the json so the original exclusion you raised will not proceed.

+## Testing changes to this repo

+If you wish to test changes to the repo, create a pull request and then raise a new issue with the `pull-request` label.

+This label will be detected an a dedicated workflow will run so you can test the output of the changes.